flood-io/element/packages/docs/recorderDocs/Actions.md

 Actions are units that comprise a test scenario.
 There are two categories of actions:

-* **Browser interactions:** actions simulating user interactions and can be recorded by interacting with the browser.
+* **Browser interactions:** Actions that simulate user interactions and can be recorded by interacting with the browser.

-* **Programming actions:** actions to be used for programming purposes, cannot be recorded by interacting with the browser but added from Recorder menus.
+* **Programming actions:** Actions to be used for programming purposes and cannot be recorded by interacting with the browser but added from Recorder menus.

 ## Browser interactions

-*You should go through the general guide for [recording browser interactions][record-actions] and [editing actions][edit-actions] before reading further for specific details of each action.*
+*You should go through the general guide for [recording browser interactions][record-actions] and [editing actions][edit-actions] before reading further for specific details of each one.*

 ### `CLICK`